B-AVIBench: Towards Evaluating the Robustness of Large Vision-Language Model on Black-box Adversarial Visual-Instructions: Introduction

 Furthermore, as the applications employing LVLMs continue to emerge, paying greater attention to the risks stemming from LVLMs' inherent biases becomes imperative.
 These biases, influenced by factors such as gender, race, the propagation of unsafe information, and cultural influences, may erode user trust and undermine the credibility of the applications.
 It is important to emphasize that revealing model biases transcends the realm of technical challenges; it is also a moral imperative that cannot be overlooked.

-This paper introduces AVIBench, a comprehensive benchmark designed to evaluate LVLMs' robustness in the face of adversarial visual-instructions (text-image pairs), as illustrated in Fig.~\ref{fig:intro}.
-AVIBench encompasses a diverse set of adversarial visual-instructions (AVIs) that target text and images.
-Specifically, we adapt \textbf{LVLM-agnostic and output probability distributions-agnostic} black-box attack methods to target LVLMs, resulting in a total of \textbf{10} types of text-based AVIs and \textbf{4} types of image-based AVIs.
-In addition to these attacks, we also introduce \textbf{9} types of content bias AVIs, addressing issues related to gender, violence, culture, racial biases, and more, to evaluate the biases inherent in LVLMs comprehensively.
-AVIBench is mainly constructed from Tiny LVLM-eHub~\cite{shao2023tiny}, which is a benchmark for \textbf{five categories of multimodal capabilities (nine tasks)}.
-Finally, we construct \textbf{260K} AVIs for AVIBench, which, along with our open-source code, can be utilized as a convenient tool to evaluate LVLMs' defense against AVIs.
-We evaluate a total of 14 different open-source LVLMs using AVIBench and present the results in Fig.~\ref{fig:vis_result_leida}.
-Additionally, we evaluate closed-source LVLMs, including advanced systems like GeminiProVision and GPT-4V, using content bias AVIs.
+This paper introduces B-AVIBench, a comprehensive benchmark designed to evaluate LVLMs' robustness in the face of black-box adversarial visual-instructions (text-image pairs), as illustrated in Fig.~\ref{fig:intro}.
+B-AVIBench encompasses a diverse set of black-box adversarial visual-instructions (B-AVIs) that target text and images.
+Specifically, we adapt \textbf{LVLM-agnostic and output probability distributions-agnostic} black-box attack methods to target LVLMs, resulting in a total of \textbf{10} types of text-based B-AVIs and \textbf{4} types of image-based B-AVIs.
+In addition to these attacks, we also introduce \textbf{9} types of content bias B-AVIs, addressing issues related to gender, violence, culture, racial biases, and more, to evaluate the biases inherent in LVLMs comprehensively.
+B-AVIBench is mainly constructed from Tiny LVLM-eHub~\cite{shao2023tiny}, which is a benchmark for \textbf{five categories of multimodal capabilities (ten tasks)}.
+Finally, we construct \textbf{316K} B-AVIs for B-AVIBench, which, along with our open-source code, can be utilized as a convenient tool to evaluate LVLMs' defense against B-AVIs.
+We evaluate a total of 14 different open-source LVLMs using B-AVIBench and present the results in Fig.~\ref{fig:vis_result_leida}.
+Additionally, we evaluate closed-source LVLMs, including advanced systems like GeminiProVision and GPT-4V, using content bias B-AVIs.

 Through extensive experimentation and analysis of the evaluation results, we make several noteworthy findings (detailed in Section~\ref{sec:experimets}).
 This paper serves a dual purpose by establishing a significant benchmark for assessing the robustness of LVLMs and potentially inspiring the development of mitigation and defense methodologies within the research community.
 Our main contributions can be summarized as follows: